-During February 2006, the Company acquired at par value of US\$1 million interest-bearing convertible notes ("the notes") of a privately-held enterprise.
-The notes maturing on February 10, 2010 bear interest at United States federal funds rate payable annually.
+During February 2006, the Company acquired at par value of US\$1 million interest-bearing convertible notes ("the notes") issued by a privately-held enterprise.
+The notes maturing on February 10, 2010 bear interest at the United States federal funds rate payable annually.
 The notes are classified as available-for-sale investments.
-The fair value of the notes was approximately RMB 7,804,100 as of December 31, 2006.
+The fair value of the notes was approximately RMB7.8 million and RMB8.6 million as of December 31, 2006 and 2007, respectively.
+As a result, the Company recorded unrealized gains of RMB nil and RMB1.3 million associated with the investment as part of its comprehensive income for the years ended December 31, 2006 and 2007, respectively.